 Ventilation can either be forced or natural.
 Forced ventilation systems are most often used for air cleaning purposes too.
 The application of natural ventilation is limited, especially in humid and warm months.

 Air-conditioning is the reverse of heating.
 It removes heat from the interior of the house, and for obvious reasons, no furnaces will be capable of delivering this function.

-Now, when one decides to install a whole HVAC system in one’s home, many of the latter functions can be integrated and at the end of the day one will have to purchase less machines and spare a lot of time on the installation procedure.
+Now, when one decides to install a whole HVAC system in one’s home, many of the latter functions can be integrated and at the end of the day, one will have to purchase fewer machines and spare a lot of time on the installation procedure.
 One great idea is to combine the function of the furnace and the air-conditioner.
-Heat-pumps are capable of heating and cooling both, and with the right calibration they are able to function effectively without the need of a back-up system.
+Heat pumps are capable of heating and cooling both, and with the right calibration, they are able to function effectively without the need for a back-up system.

 St. Louis HVAC Systems